‘Deadly Sorority’ Coming To Lifetime: Is This Based On A True Story?

 Another thing that they spoke to Greer Grammer about was if any of the roles she has had ever left an impression on her.
 She shared her thoughts.

 “Yeah all the time!
-Leslie from “Manson’s Lost Girls” is probably the one that left the biggest impression.
+Leslie from ‘Manson’s Lost Girls’ is probably the one that left the biggest impression.
 That was an interesting role because Leslie as a person, from my research, was a very loving hippie — she was a prom princess at her high school and was sweet and nice — she just happened to stumble upon a very charismatic monster.
 So getting to play that and knowing that that can happen — that people that are good can be influenced to do such evil things — it really stuck with me.”

 Are you excited to see Deadly Sorority tonight on Lifetime?
 Did you believe this movie was based on a true story?
 Don’t miss Deadly Sorority on Saturday, May 6 on Lifetime.
 They will also re-air it a few times over the weekend if you miss it when it originally airs on Saturday night.